 Residence: Marycrest Complex

-Shared Courses: EDT 109 (Personal Aspects of Teaching), SCI 190 (The Physical Universe), and SCI 190L (The Physical Universe Lab) during the Fall 2014 semester, and EDT 110 (The Profession of Teaching), EDT 110L (The Profession of Teaching Lab), and GEO 204 (Geology for Teachers) during the Spring 2015 semester.
+Shared Courses: EDT 109 (Personal Aspects of Teaching), SCI 190 (The Physical Universe), and SCI 190L (The Physical Universe Lab) during the fall semester, and EDT 110 (The Profession of Teaching), EDT 110L (The Profession of Teaching Lab), and GEO 204 (Geology for Teachers) during the spring semester.

 Graduation Requirements: These courses meet graduation requirements for teacher education majors.